webOSArchive/webos-docs/docs/community.md

  <br>
 <img src="../images/webosnation.jpg" align="right" style="padding-left: 8px">

-* **Forums:** [webOS Nation](https://forums.webosnation.com) Forums are still up, and you can expect roughly weekly interactions from both long-term experts, and newer users.
+* **Forums:** [webOS Nation](https://forums.webosnation.com) Forums are still up, and you can expect roughly weekly interactions from both long-term experts and newer users.
 There's even a [Forums app](http://appcatalog.webosarchive.com/showMuseumDetails.php?search=forums&app=1005770) you can use to participate from your webOS device.